Plants, animals, birds and insects

 Protecting your pets

-The City’s contractors will be using the RHDV1 K5 virus approved by the Australian Pesticides and Veterinary Medicine Authority for the control of feral rabbits.
-This will commence on 5 November 2018.
+The City’s contractors use the RHDV1 K5 virus approved by the Australian Pesticides and Veterinary Medicine Authority for the control of feral rabbits.
+This commenced on 5 November 2018.
 Rabbit owners are advised that up-to-date vaccinations and insect-proofing of hutches will safeguard domestic rabbits against RHDV1 K5 and other diseases that occur in Australia.
 Please speak with your local vet for further advice.

 Pet owners can assist in the protection of native animals by: